ultrasound may not be widely available. To learn more, see the topic

 want to see a counselor who specializes in sexual problems.

-angiogram may be recommended if initial tests cannot find a cause for your
+angiogram may be recommended if initial tests can't find a cause for your

 erection problems.
 An angiogram is an X-ray test that takes pictures of the

 blood flow in an artery.
-For more information, see the topic
+To learn more, see the topic

 Angiogram.
 Experts are not sure how useful the